HIPAA Compliance Checklist for 2025

-SaaS spending has reached 247.2 billion in 2024, reflecting a 20% increase from 2023.
-However, 63% of organizations struggle with unauthorized access risks.
+SaaS spending hit 247.2 billion in 2024, yet 63% of orgs still struggle with unauthorized access.
+That’s why strong SaaS access management isn’t just an IT task, it’s a business priority.
 Businesses now manage many SaaS apps daily, making access management crucial for 2025.

 Without proper access controls, you face three major risks—first, data breaches, which cost an average of $4.88M per incident.